anirban-baisya/90DaysOfDevOps/2024/day04/README.md

 A shell is a special user program that provides an interface for users to interact with operating system services.
 It accepts human-readable commands from users and converts them into instructions that the kernel can understand.
 The shell is a command language interpreter that executes commands read from input devices such as keyboards or from files.
 It starts when the user logs in or opens a terminal.

+**My Version Ans:----**

+A shell is a program that lets you interact with your computer using text commands.It's like a powerful text-based interface where you can control your system, run programs, and manage files.
+Think of it as a way to give direct instructions to your computer.

 ## What is Linux Shell Scripting?

 Linux shell scripting involves writing programs (scripts) that can be run by a Linux shell, such as bash (Bourne Again Shell).
 These scripts automate tasks, perform system administration tasks, and facilitate the interaction between users and the operating system.

+**My Version Ans:----**

+Linux shell scripting is a way to automate tasks on a Linux operating system by writing a sequence of commands in a text file .

 **Tasks:**